casper-network/docs/source/docs/casper/resources/tutorials/beginner/cep18.md

 ---
-title: ERC-20 standard and CEP-18 implementation and usage
+title: ERC-20 Standard and CEP-18 Implementation and Usage
 ---

 import useBaseUrl from '@docusaurus/useBaseUrl';